kellyjonbrazil/jc/docs/parsers/upower.md

 # jc.parsers.upower

-jc - JSON CLI output utility `upower` command output parser
+jc - JSON Convert `upower` command output parser

 The `updated_epoch` calculated timestamp field is naive. (i.e. based on the local time of the system the parser is run on)